 From the 16th-19th century, the largest seasonal fishing station in Iceland was at Dritvík, with 40-60 boats and 200-600 fishermen!

 I leave you with this sentence in Icelandic from the 4th chapter of the Saga of Bárður Snæfellsás about how Dritvík got its name: "Síðan settur þeir upp skip sitt í vík einni. Þar á lóninu höfðu þeir gengið á borð að álfreka og þann sama vallgang rak upp í þessari vík og því heitir það Dritvík".
-Now you know ;)
+Now you know - álfrek means number 2, by the way ;)

-I refer to my Djúpalónssandur and Dritvík cove travel-blog for that folklore and much, much more detailed information on Dritvík.
+I refer to my Djúpalónssandur and Dritvík cove travel-blog for that folklore and much, much more detailed information about Dritvík.

-"Somewhere" between Dritvík and Djúpalónssandur there is an ancient labyrinth, we don't know how old really, it might even be as old as from the Settlement of Iceland.
+"Somewhere" between Dritvík and Djúpalónssandur there is an ancient labyrinth, we don't know how old really, it might even be as old as from the Settlement of Iceland or even predating it.
 I do not want to give directions to it so that it will not be ruined by too much traffic.

 Now let us return back to Djúpalónssandur and visit Einarslón by taking a path leading east from Djúpalónssandur beach.

-There is a path leading from Djúpalónssandur beach to Einarslón, an abandoned farm, where there are only ruins left now.
+A path leads from Djúpalónssandur beach to Einarslón, an abandoned farm, where there are only ruins left now.
 Earlier it used to be a vibrant fishing station and according to the census in 1703 some 62 people were living at Einarslón on 12 farms.
 There was a church at Einarslón from 1563 until 1879.
 It is believed that the first church on this site dated back to the year 1200.

-I had only meant to find the troll Karl but carried on further east and the path seemed to be endless even though there is only 1 km between Djúpalónssandur and Einarslón.
+I had only meant to find the troll Karl, but carried on further east and the path seemed to be endless even though there is only 1 km between Djúpalónssandur and Einarslón.
 I had somehow believed that I was going to see a lagoon as Einarslón means the Lagoon of Einar.
+The Book of Settlement (28th chapter) and the Saga of Bárður (6th chapter) tell us the story of Lón-Einar who lived here and was killed by Einar at Laugarbrekka.

 Finally, I reached several ruins covered in grass.
 There was only one turf outhouse that was visible, but if you walk on the hill above the outhouse you will see many ruins below.